ERGO-Code/HiGHS/highs/lp_data/UserScale.md

 are as follows

 - User bound scaling affects
-  - Costs of non-continuous variables &#8212; using `userScaleNonContinuousCosts`
+  - Costs of non-continuous variables &#8212; using `userScaleCosts`
-  - Matrix coefficients of non-continuous variables &#8212; using `userScaleNonContinuousMatrix`
+  - Matrix coefficients of non-continuous variables &#8212; using `userScaleMatrix`
-  - Bounds of continuous variables &#8212; using `userScaleContinuousBounds`
+  - Bounds of continuous variables &#8212; using `userScaleColBounds`
   - All row bounds &#8212; using `userScaleRowBounds`
 - User cost scaling affects
   - All column costs &#8212; using `userScaleCosts`